flowchart LR

 Separating coupled concerns into independently controllable dimensions.
 The Internet’s protocol stack is the canonical example: it separates naming (DNS) from addressing (IP) from routing (OSPF/BGP) from reliable delivery (TCP) from application logic (HTTP).
 Each layer can evolve independently — HTTP moved from 1.0 to 1.1 to 2.0 to 3.0 without changing TCP or IP.
 IPv4 is being replaced by IPv6 without rewriting applications.
 This independence would be impossible if the entire stack were a monolithic design.

 The cost is interface overhead.
 Every separation boundary introduces a coordination signal, and that signal can degrade.
 The layered stack forces TCP to infer congestion from endpoint observations because IP’s interface hides router queue state.
-A richer interface — routers explicitly signaling congestion via ECN — took decades to deploy [Ramakrishnan et al., 2001], precisely because changing an interface between independently evolving layers is expensive.
-Later chapters show disaggregation at other scales: 5G base station decomposition (Chapter 3) and control/data plane separation via SDN (Chapter 5).
+A richer interface — routers explicitly signaling congestion via ECN (Explicit Congestion Notification) — took decades to deploy (Ramakrishnan et al. 2001), precisely because changing an interface between independently evolving layers is expensive.
+Later chapters show disaggregation at other scales: 5G base station decomposition (Chapter 4) and control/data plane separation via SDN (Software-Defined Networking, Chapter 7).

-The three focal protocols demonstrate disaggregation concretely — and reveal what would break if the separations did not exist.
+The focal protocols demonstrate disaggregation — and what would break without it:

 2.4.2 Closed-Loop Reasoning — How Decisions Adapt Over Time

 The dynamical discipline that evaluates whether the combined invariant answers produce stable, convergent behavior.
-Closed-loop reasoning is not an afterthought applied at evaluation time — it is an analytical lens present throughout design.
+Closed-loop reasoning is an analytical lens present throughout design, active from the first invariant answer onward.

 Every adaptive protocol you studied in an introductory course is a feedback loop.
 TCP’s AIMD is the canonical example: observe ACK stream → infer congestion → adjust sending rate → observe again.
 The loop period is one RTT; the gain is 1 MSS per RTT on increase, 50% on decrease.
 DNS caching is a simpler feedback loop: resolve a name → cache the result → serve from cache until TTL expires → re-resolve.
 If the TTL is too long, the cache serves stale data — the belief diverges from the environment.

 The question closed-loop reasoning asks is always the same: given these invariant answers, will the system converge?
 What is the loop’s bandwidth — how fast can it track environmental changes?
 Where are the oscillation modes?
-TCP’s congestion control can oscillate: if many flows sharing a bottleneck all detect loss simultaneously, they all halve their windows together, then ramp up together — a phenomenon called global synchronization that wastes link capacity.
-Later chapters examine feedback loops in systems with different dynamics: exponential backoff in wireless medium access (Chapter 2), queue management algorithms that reshape the congestion signal (Chapter 5), and model-based congestion control that restructures the loop entirely (Chapter 4).
+TCP’s congestion control oscillates: if many flows sharing a bottleneck all detect loss simultaneously, they all halve their windows together, then ramp up together — a phenomenon called global synchronization that wastes link capacity.
+Later chapters examine feedback loops in systems with different dynamics: exponential backoff in wireless medium access (Chapter 3), queue management algorithms that reshape the congestion signal (Chapter 7), and model-based congestion control that restructures the loop entirely (Chapter 8).

 2.5 The Anchored Dependency Graph